enc2586/infoteam-test-24-fe/README.md

 ## Backend

+The backend is served on [GIST Infoteam server](https://api.2024.newbies.gistory.me).

-To run the backend of this application, please refer to the [backend repository](https://github.com/enc2586/infoteam-test-24-be).
+For API docs, please refer to the [OpenAPI Documentation](https://api.2024.newbies.gistory.me/swagger-ui/index.html#/).

 # Technologies Used